 The Right of Succession to a Rent-Stabilized Apartment

-For rent-stabilized apartments throughout New York State, a family member of the tenant may have the right to a rent-stabilized renewal lease when the tenant dies or permanently leaves the apartment.
-For a detailed explanation of family member, refer to the "Family Member-Definition" portion of the Fact Sheet below.
+For rent stabilized and rent controlled apartments throughout New York State, a “family member” of the tenant may have the right to a rent stabilized renewal lease or protection from eviction in an apartment under rent control when the tenant dies or permanently leaves the apartment.
+For a detailed explanation of “family member,” refer the “Family Member-Definition” portion of this Fact Sheet.

 A family member has the right to a renewal lease or protection from eviction if he or she resided with the tenant as a primary resident in the apartment for two (2) years immediately prior to the death of, or permanent departure from the apartment by the tenant.
 The family member may also have the right to a renewal lease or protection from eviction if he/she resided with the tenant from the inception of the tenancy or from the commencement of the relationship.
 If the family member trying to establish succession rights is a senior citizen or disabled person, then the minimum period of co-occupancy is reduced to one (1) year.